mrigsby/CatchingWire-BoxLang/README.md

 1. If the server is having trouble finding the SQLite Database when started up, you can put the absolute path for the SQLite Database: `DB_PATH` environment variable in `.env` replacing the relative path of `DB/catchingWire.db` (Note: If you change the `.env` file make sure to restart commandbox to refresh the environment variables)

+2. If you want to run `fwreinit` from the command line you will need to change into the `wwwroot` directory with `cd wwwroot`

 ## Other Stuff

 #### SQLite Tools